sSelmann/Clothing-Loader/README.md

 -
 Tool to help you add clothes to your hotel.
 This tool adds the data of the clothes you want to add to your existing hotel data.

 ### Note

-This tool does not add the clothing to your hotel directly.
+This tool works with both nitro and flash data and does not add the clothing to your hotel directly.
 It provides you with the necessary data (sql,xml,json) so that you can add clothing to hotel.

 ##  Requirements